zonble/flutter_turtle/README.md

 ## Usage

-flutter_turtle provides a class, `TurtleView`, which is your canvas and accepts a list of commands to draw your graphics.
-Just create an instance of `TurtleView`, pass the commands in the `commands` parameter, and insert it to your widget tree.
+flutter_turtle provides two class, `TurtleView`, which is your canvas and accepts a list of commands to draw your graphics, and `AnimatedTurtleView`, which is an animating version of `TurtleView`.

+Just create an instance of `TurtleView` or `AnimatedTurtleView`, pass the commands in the `commands` parameter, and insert it to your widget tree.

 ## Flutter Turtle DSL